php-fig/fig-standards/proposed/PSR-Cache.md

 Stacks are a special kind of grouping system that allow cache items to be nested, similar to how folders are nested in filesystems.
-Stacks work by adding a special character to Keys, the slash, which tells the Implementing Library where the nesting points out.
+Stacks work by adding a special character to Keys, the slash, which tells the Implementing Library where the nesting points are.
 If no nesting is used, Stacks behave exactly like the standard Cache interfaces.

 > An example key may look like "Users/Bob/Friends", "Users/Bob/Friends/Active"